 - Online application

-- Nonrefundable application fee - $55 for applicants to CPC N.Y.
+- Nonrefundable application fee - $55 for applicants to CPC-N.Y. and $55 for applicants to CPC-Oxford.
 We do not grant application fee waivers.

-- Active email address - All admission and financial aid notifications will be sent by email.
+- Active email address - All admission notifications will be sent by email.

 - Transcript(s) - PDFs of transcripts from each of the undergraduate and graduate institutions you have attended as a degree‐seeking student.